-I felt my internship site was meaningful (10) 0 \bigcirc \bigcirc \bigcirc \bigcirc I felt my internship was interesting (11) 0 \bigcirc \bigcirc \bigcirc \bigcirc I felt my internship was helpful to my academic and clinical experience (12) 0 \bigcirc \bigcirc \bigcirc \bigcirc I felt like my social locations were respected at my internship site.
-(13) 0 \bigcirc \bigcirc \bigcirc \bigcirc

-Q72 Please provide any description that you think would be helpful for us to understand your answers to this last series of questions

-Q73 Please rate how likely you would be to recommend this site to another student: Definitely not (1) Probably not (2) Might or might not (3) Probably yes (4) Definitely yes (5) Would you recommend this internship site to another student?
-(1) 0 \bigcirc 0 \bigcirc 0

-Q74 Please provide a description that helps explain your recommendation regarding your internship site
+I felt my internship site was meaningful (10) \circ \circ \bigcirc \circ \circ I felt my internship was interesting (11) \circ \circ \circ \circ \circ I felt my internship was helpful to my academic and clinical experience (12) \circ 0 \circ 0 0 I felt like my social locations were respected at my internship site.
+(13) 0 0 \circ 0 0 Q72 Please provide any description that you think would be helpful for us to understand your answers to this last series of questions Q73 Please rate how likely you would be to recommend this site to another student: Definitely not (1) Probably not (2) Might or might not (3) Probab (4 Definitely yes (5) Would you recommend this internship site to another student?
+(1) 0 0 0 С) 0 Q74 Please provide a description that helps explain your recommendation regarding your internship site internship?

-Q75 What classes/assignments were helpful in preparing and supporting you in your internship?

 Q76 Please comment below about some of the strengths of this internship?
 Q77 Please comment below about some things you saw as challenges of this internship:

 Q78 Thank you for taking the time to complete this internship site survey.
 As a reminder, your responses will be forwarded to your permanent advisor and the program director for review.
 You will be contacted if further information is needed to determine what next steps are needed, if any.
 This information will remain anonymous unless determined by your permanent advisor and program director that contact needs to be made with your internship site supervisor.
-If you have any questions please do not hesitate to contact your permanent advisor or the program director.
+If you have any questions, please do not hesitate to contact your permanent advisor or the program director.

-Form Q
+Form P